 The joy of learning After retiring from medicine, keeping up (for the fun of it) Daniel J. Waters, DO, MA, talks about retiring and then having the time and freedom to learn about areas of medicine outside of his specialty.
 Feb.
 28, 2025FridayMarch 2025 issue Back Nine Daniel J. Waters, DO, MA Daniel J. Waters, DO, MA, retired in 2019 after three decades as a cardiothoracic surgeon and medical educator.
 He graduated from Rowan-VirtuaSOM and earned his advanced writing degree from Lenoir-Rhyne University.
-He is the author of six novels and numerous published scientific papers, stories, essays, poems and opinion pieces spanning more than 40 years.
+He is the author of eight novels and numerous published scientific papers, stories, essays, poems and opinion pieces spanning more than 40 years.
 Contact Dr. Waters

 Ii appreciate Dr. Waters’ essay on keeping up.
 I retired 9 yrs ago, dud not maintain my license, and have this year enrolled to “audit” the mid-yr ACOS conf. in Omaha.
 I just like to sit in a room and have someone teach me stuff!
 Mar.
 6, 2025, at 8:27 am Reply